Fshy/FshyBot/README.md

-!help                     - Displays all available commands !ping                     - Displays response time to server !diag                     - Displays bot diagnostics and channel permissions !say [text]               - Repeat the given text in a neat RichEmbed message !logs [number]            - Posts the most recent VoiceChannel logs (User Join/Move/Disconnect) !invite                   - Generates a link to invite 2B to your server
+!help                     - Displays all available commands !ping                     - Displays response time to server !diag                     - Displays bot diagnostics and channel permissions !say &lt;text&gt;               - Repeat the given text in a neat RichEmbed message !logs &lt;number&gt;            - Posts the most recent VoiceChannel logs (User Join/Move/Disconnect) !invite                   - Generates a link to invite 2B to your server
 </pre>

 <h5>Admin</h5>
 <pre>
 Requires user to have a role titled "Admin"
-!setprefix [newprefix]    - Sets the prefix that the bot listens to
+!setprefix &lt;newprefix&gt;    - Sets the prefix that the bot listens to
 </pre>

 <h5>Music</h5>